hedongyan/RandomizedTrialDataset/Readme.md

 ## What should we do to update 'causal' information of our 'causal' model?
 ###
 In order to update our 'causal' model, we need to do new randomized trials and passed the new test.
-Sometime, we can do some harmless randomized trials to update the model.
+Sometime, we can do some harmless randomized trials for the trade-off between exploration and exploitation.

 # Randomized Dataset